UP IN THE AIR

 "Is she gonna be OK, Davith?"
 Veemon asked as they stumbled into the room.
 "I didn't mean ta hurt her, honest!"

-"She'll be fine, Veemon," TK promised from behind, "she just needs to rest.
+"She'll be fine, Veemon," TK promised, "she just needs to rest.
 Remember how Davis needed to before?"

 "Oh, yeah…" Patamon said.

-"U-um, I'll go make tea," Mrs. Motomiya said, scooting out of the room; after biting her nails, that was her second reaction to crises.
+"U-um, I'll go make tea," Mrs. Motomiya said, scooting out of the room; that was her second reaction to crises after biting her nails.

 Jun's eyes slid half-open and uncertainly picked Davis out of the blobs surrounding her bed.
 "So… that's what you've been doing all year?…" she asked, glancing at him and smiling weakly.
 "Sure takes a lot out of you…"

-Davis just couldn't stay confused and angry when she looked at him like that.
-When had he become such a soft touch?
-"Yeah… all hop, skip an' jump til ya drop," he said quietly.
+Davis just couldn't stay angry when she looked at him like that; he'd become such a soft touch.
+"Yeah… all hop, skip an' jump 'til ya drop," he said quietly.